googleapis/python-spanner-sqlalchemy/README.md

 Known limitations are listed [here](#features-and-limitations).
 All supported features have been tested and verified to work with the test configurations.
 There may be configurations and/or data model variations that have not yet been covered by the tests and that show unexpected behavior.
 Please report any problems that you might encounter by [creating a new issue](https://github.com/googleapis/python-spanner-sqlalchemy/issues/new).

-**NOTE: This project may still make breaking changes without prior notice and should not yet be used for production purposes.**

 - [Cloud Spanner product documentation](https://cloud.google.com/spanner/docs)
 - [SQLAlchemy product documentation](https://www.sqlalchemy.org/)